-In this work we provide rigorous non-asymptotic error bounds of the first order estimators and only asymptotic estimates for the second order estimators.
-We focus on the first order estimators in this paper, since nonasymptotic bounds for the second order versions would be highly complicated, involving nontrivial dependence on a large number of parameters, including higher order derivatives of the density $\rho$ and the boundary of $\Omega$, which the first order estimators do not require.
-The estimates on the normal vector are provided in Section \ref{sec:prelim}.
-In particular, Corollary \ref{corol:boundary_test} establishes the nonasymptotic estimates for the first order test, while the asymptotic analysis of the error for the second-order estimator is done in Section \ref{sec:asym2}.
-The nonasymptotic error bounds on the distance-to-boundary estimator are provided in Section \ref{sec:main}, Theorem \ref{thm:main}, while the asymptotic error rate is established already in Section \ref{ssec:dist}.
-The nonasymptotic error bounds on the boundary-strip estimator are provided in Theorem \ref{thm:delta_lowbd}.
+In this work we provide rigorous non-asymptotic error bounds of the first-order estimators and only asymptotic estimates for the second-order estimators.
+We focus on the first-order estimators in this paper, since nonasymptotic bounds for the second-order versions would be highly complicated, involving nontrivial dependence on a large number of parameters, including higher order derivatives of the density $\rho$ and the boundary of $\Omega$, which the first-order estimators do not require.

+In Sections \ref{ssec:normalvec} and \ref{ssec:dist} we motivate and define the normal vector and distance-to-boundary estimators.
+The estimates on the normal vector estimators are provided in Section \ref{sec:prelim}.
+Section \ref{sec:main} then establishes nonasymptotic estimates for the first-order test.
+In particular, the nonasymptotic error bounds on the distance estimator are provided in Theorem \ref{thm:main}, and Corollary \ref{corol:boundary_test} establishes the nonasymptotic estimates for the first-order test.
+Asymptotic error estimates for the second-order distance test are given in Section \ref{sec:2ndOrder}.

 In Section \ref{sec:algorithm_experiments} we state our boundary tests in the form of a practical procedure, see Algorithm \ref{alg:1st} and Algorithm \ref{alg:2nd}.
 We conduct a number of experiments that illustrate the qualitative and quantitative performance of the algorithms.
 We also discuss the optimal selection of parameters, in particular the bandwidth of the kernel.

 In Section \ref{sec:PDE_graph} we turn to applications of the boundary test towards solving PDE boundary value problems using graph-based approximations, which is one of the problems that motivated our work.
 Since we estimate both the boundary points and the normal vector to the boundary, we are able to assign Dirichlet, Neumann, and Robin boundary conditions.
 In particular, we study the eikonal equation with Dirichlet boundary conditions and Poisson equations with Robin conditions on point clouds, and prove quantitative convergence rates to the solutions of the continuum PDEs.
 It is important to point out that not all methods for detecting boundary points will lead to convergent numerical approximations of PDEs.
 If too few points are identified, the boundary conditions may not be attained continuously as the mesh is refined \cite{CST20}.
 Similar problems can occur if points far inside the interior of the domain are falsely identified as boundary points.
 The purpose of this section is to illustrate that our boundary detection method is compatible with setting boundary conditions for PDEs on point clouds.
 Our results cover only some preliminary examples, with much investigation left to future work.